WHO WE ARE

 MATTHEW GREGOIRE

-He has held fellowships at various summer programs including the Tanglewood Music Center, the Norfolk (CT) Chamber Festival, and the Bowdoin International Music Festival.
-He also attended the New York String Orchestra Seminar, performing in Carnegie Hall.
+Josh has held fellowships at various programs and summer festivals, including the Tanglewood Music Center, New York String Orchestra Seminar, Norfolk (CT) Chamber Festival, and the Bowdoin International Music Festival.

-A graduate of the Bienen School of Music at Northwestern University and the Yale School of Music, Thompson studied with Gail Williams, Jonathan Boen, and William Purvis.
+Thompson holds degrees from the Bienen School of Music at Northwestern University and the Yale School Music, studying with Gail Williams, William Purvis, and Jonathan Boen.